Starting in 2017, we will offer occasional intensive math camps in various regions.

 Each day, we will introduce new material in the morning, and then students will work on problems based on the morning’s material in the afternoon.
 Problems range in difficulty from straightforward concept-check problems to open research problems: we love to see our students working on research problems and coming up with interesting ideas, and there will be several instructors and TAs present to help out.
 This is a good way of getting started on an original research project!

 Lunch will be provided each day of class.
-Applications are due by October 29th.
+The regular application deadline has passed, but we are still able to accept a few more students on a first-come first-serve basis.
 Click here for logistical information and to apply!
 We at Euler Circle are grateful to the UC Irvine Mathematics Department and to the UCI Math Circle for their support.